 After the claim is filed, the Labor Commissioner’s Office will set a date and time for a settlement conference.
-Both the employee and the employer will be notified by mail.
+Both you and the employer will be notified by mail.

-The worker has to be present at this conference.
-If he or she misses the conference and cannot show good cause for their absence, the case will be dismissed.
+You have to be present at this conference.
+If you miss the conference and cannot show good cause for your absence, the case will be dismissed.

 At the settlement conference, a deputy labor commissioner will mediate the wage dispute.